İsmet İnönü: Turkish War of Independence

 After the military occupation of Constantinople on 16 March 1920, İnönü decided to escape to Anatolia to join the Ankara government.
 He and his chief of staff, Major Saffet (Arıkan) escaped Maltepe in the evening of 19 March and arrived in Ankara on 9 April.
 He joined the Grand National Assembly (GNA), which was opened on 23 April 1920, as a deputy of Edirne.
 Like many others in the Turkish National Movement, he was sentenced to death in absentia by the Ottoman government on 6 June 1920.
 In May 1920, he was appointed chief of the general staff.
 The next year, he was appointed commander of the Western Front of the Army of the GNA, a position in which he remained during the Turkish War of Independence.
 He was promoted to the rank of Mirliva (to that extent, Pasha) after winning the First and Second Battles of İnönü.
 When the 1934 Surname Law was adopted Atatürk bestowed İsmet Pasha with the surname İnönü, where the battles took place.

 Turkish delegation after having signed the Treaty of Lausanne.
-The delegation was led by İsmet İsmet (in the middle) and Rıza Nur (on the left wearing the top hat).
+The delegation was led by İsmet İnönü (in the middle) and Rıza Nur (on the left wearing the top hat).

 İnönü was replaced by Mustafa Fevzi Pasha (Çakmak), who was also the prime minister and minister of defense at the time, as the chief of staff after the Turkish forces lost major battles against the advancing Greek Army in July 1921, as a result of which the cities of Afyonkarahisar, Kütahya and Eskişehir were temporarily lost.
-During the war, İnönü's infant son İzzet died before his victory in Sakarya and this news was only delivered to him in the spring of 1922.
-His wife, Emine Mevhibe hid the news and the severity of his son's sickness due to the intensity of the war.
-He participated as a staff officer (with the rank Brigadier General) in the later battles, including Dumlupınar.
+He participated as a staff officer (with the rank Brigadier General) in the later battles, including the Battle of the Sakarya and Dumlupınar.